trimstray/nginx-admins-handbook/README.md

 ## General disclaimer

 This is not an official handbook.
-Many of these rules refer to another resources.
+Many of these rules refer to external resources.
 It is rather a quick collection of some rules used by me in production environments (not only).

-The most important thing:
+Before you start remember about the two most important things:

-  > Do not follow guides just to get 100% of something.
-Think about what you actually do at your server!
+  > **`Do not follow guides just to get 100% of something.
+Think about what you actually do at your server!`**

-And remember:

-  > These guidelines provides recommendations for very restrictive setup.
+  > **`These guidelines provides recommendations for very restrictive setup.`**

 ## SSL Report: blkcipher.info